 Jean Dubuffet (b.
 1901, Le Havre, France; d.
 1985, Paris) began painting at the age of seventeen and studied briefly at the Académie Julian, Paris.
 After seven years, he abandoned painting and became a wine merchant.
 During the thirties, he painted again for a short time, but it was not until 1942 that he began the work which has distinguished him as an outstanding innovator in postwar European painting.
-Dubuffet's interest in art brut, the art of the insane, and that of the untrained person, whether a caveman or the originator of contemporary graffiti, led him to emulate this directly expressive and untutored style in his own work.
+Dubuffet looked to the margins of the everyday—the art of prisoners, psychics, the uneducated, and the institutionalized—to liberate his own creativity, coining the term “Art Brut” as a reflection of the creative possibilities outside the conventions of the day..
 His paintings from the early forties in brightly colored oils were soon followed by works in which he employed such unorthodox materials as cement, plaster, tar, and asphalt-scraped, carved and cut and drawn upon with a rudimentary, spontaneous line.
-Jean Dubuffet has been represented by the Gallery since 1967.

 London—Pace London is honoured to present Jean Dubuffet: Théâtres de mémoire, the first exhibition of Dubuffet’s Théâtres de mémoire series in over three decades and the first-ever exhibition dedicated to the series in London.
-Curated by Arne Glimcher, the founder of Pace Gallery, and Tamara Corm, Senior Director at Pace London, this exhibition features eight monumental paintings on loan from Fondation Dubuffet, and significant British and European institutions.
-Most of the works have never been seen in the UK before.
+Curated by Arne Glimcher, the founder of Pace Gallery, and Tamara Corm, Senior Director at Pace London, this exhibition features nine monumental paintings on loan from Fondation Dubuffet, Tate and Fondation Beyeler.
+Most of the works have never been seen in the UK before, including Les données de l’instant (1977), Dramatisations (1978), Les commentaires (1978), and Vestiges et devenirs (1976).
 Jean Dubuffet: Théâtres de mémoire is on view from 13 September to 21 October 2017 at 6 Burlington Gardens.

 The paintings depict abstractions, landscapes, scribbles and figures from Dubuffet’s mind.
 Dubuffet titled the series after Frances Yates’ book The Art of Memory, which presents the ‘memory techniques’ used by Cicero and orators in the Middle Ages that enabled them to remember storehouses of knowledge.
 For Dubuffet, each of the Théâtres de mémoireis a collection of actual places and scenes that crowd and conflict in our memory.
 Just as memories are hazy and incoherent, the compositions have no clear narrative or starting point.
 In Dramatisation (1978) for example, Dubuffet brings together 42-elements to create an energetic assemblage of large and small figures and abstractions.
 Dubuffet requires the viewers to participate in this frenzy of visual information, and asks them to get lost in contemplation and experience, in Dubuffet’s words, “viewing by the mind, not the eyes”.